disarm-platform/docs/api-docs/creating-and-deploying-functions/creating_in_python.md

 echo '{"meters": "two hundred"}' | python3 build/<FUNCTION_NAME>/index.py
 ```

+This allows you to test the function itself.
 For more realistic tests, you need to build and test the container.
 See [here](https://docs.disarm.io/api-docs/testing-and-debugging-functions/testing-local-function-containers) for instructions.